Edward Douglas Fawcett: Life

 Fawcett married his cousin, Mary Blanche Violet Jackson (1872-1928) in 1896, and they lived principally in Switzerland for many years.

 Fawcett devoted his life to mountaineering and philosophy.
 During this time, his philosophy centered around the idea that imagination was the fundamental reality of the universe.
 Fawcett and his wife became the first people to ascend the Mer de Glace by automobile in 1909.

 Fawcett returned to England and in 1947, he married his second wife, Vera Sibyl Elise Dick-Cunyngham, nee Pryce, widow of George Dick-Cunyngham.
 Fawcett died in London on 14 April 1960.

+Fawcett was a keen competition chess player.
+He took part in high-level tournaments in England in the early 1900s and was a regular competitor at the Hastings, Paignton and British Chess Federation congresses of the 1940s and 1950s.
+At Tunbridge Wells in May 1902 he drew a game in a blindfold simultaneous display given by the American master Harry Nelson Pillsbury.